sahilpohare/pingerchips-js-client/README.md

 ## Connection Events

-To listen for when you connect to Pusher Channels:
+To listen for when you connect to Pingerchips Channels:

 ```js
 pusher.connection.bind('connected', callback);